avalanche-foundation/ACPs/ACPs/125-basefee-reduction/README.md

 ## Abstract

-This ACP proposes reducing the base fee on the Avalanche C-Chain from 25 Gwei to 1 Gwei.
+This ACP proposes reducing the base fee on the Avalanche C-Chain from 25 nAVAX to 1 nAVAX.

 ## Motivation